hackclub/winter/bikash159.md

 After I will upload the necessary code to the Arduino Uno to control the car's movement and the Mu vision sensor, that I am currently working on.
 This code will include instructions for detecting the presence of a human in the vicinity of the car and adjusting the car's movement accordingly.
 Then comes the testing part the car's human following functionality by placing a human within the range of the Mu vision sensor and observing how the car responds.
 I may need to make adjustments to the code or the car's hardware as needed to ensure proper operation.
+After that I will code the robot to follow  Traffic Sign and take decisions accordingly.
+This robot will have to mode one Human Following Robot and the second
+ Traffic Sign Recognition Robot.

 ## Budget